 All clients who complete this course complete brief questionnaires before they begin, on a weekly basis throughout, after the course is completed, and then 3 months, 6 months and 12 months after you begin treatment.
 These questionnaires help us assess how you are doing.
 These questionnaires do not take very long but provide us with important information on your progress and the outcomes of Online Therapy.

 The course is designed for those who have symptoms of depression or anxiety, are 18 years of age or older, are comfortable using and have access to the Internet, and have a local medical contact available in case of emergencies.
 The course is not recommended if you have severe problems with alcohol or drugs, mania, psychosis, or strong thoughts of suicide.
 If any of the above would indicate that Online Therapy is not suited to your needs, please refer to the resource page and speak with your family doctor about other service options.
+Please note this course is currently available to Saskatchewan residents.

 If you have any questions about the course, please feel free to contact us.